suhajda3/tech-conferences-hungary/CONTRIBUTING.md

 ## How to choose the event 🧐

-This repo is to be a community-curated list of Hungarian tech conferences.
+This repo is a community-curated list of Hungarian tech conferences.
 So, before adding a new event, please be sure:

 - make sure it is a tech conference and it is not already listed.

-- make sure that is a conference (not a meetup, hackaton, etc.)
+- make sure that is a conference (not a meetup, hackathon, etc.)

-- make sure that the event is happenign in Hungary (either in Hungarian or in a foreing language).
+- make sure that the event is happening in Hungary (either in Hungarian or in a foreign language).

 ## Prepare the contribution ✍️

-Fork this project to your github account and create the file inside the `_conferences/` directory.
+Fork this project to your GitHub account and create the file inside the `_conferences/` directory.

 The file should be named the conference name and year with an `.md` extension (for example, `road-to-aws-conf-2023.md`).